DeSciL/Qualtrics/Panel/Panel.md

 Then click on 'Import From a File'.
 Click browse and choose your CSV file.
 In the dialog 'Import/Update From a File' just click import.

-#### 4. Link your survey to the panel and generate an access link list.
+#### 4. Link your survey to the panel and generate unique survey links

 In a fourth step, the survey must be linked to the panel.
 First select your survey, go to 'Survey Options' (in the toolbar) and tick the option